 When it comes to posting about your event, you should start early and post regularly.
 You want people to anticipate your event far in advance.
 And, if your posts are any good, they will generate excitement about the event, even if it’s far in the future.
 So, don’t wait until a month before to begin marketing it online.

 For all of your social media content, you need to keep the tone light and informal.
 In most cases, your audience will be turned off if it looks too much like a sales pitch.
 Of course, the style of your content should fit the platform.
-Whenever possible, use images and video.
+Whenever possible, use images and videos.
 Without it, your audience will lose interest.

 If you want to build excitement about your coming event, you can release ‘behind the scenes’ photos of preparations.
 This can be a sneak-peak at the menu, or part of the decor theme, for example.